CRE Lending Technology for Texas Banks: A Market Analysis

 The Market Is Moving

 The Texas CRE lending market is too large, too active, and too competitive for manual underwriting processes to remain the standard.
-The 370 community banks that serve this market are the backbone of Texas commercial real estate finance, holding 58% of all CRE loans in the state.
-Their ability to continue serving that role, while managing concentration risk, meeting regulatory expectations, and competing with well-capitalized non-bank lenders, increasingly depends on the technology infrastructure they deploy.
+The 370 community banks that serve this market are the backbone of Texas commercial real estate finance, and the share of in-state CRE volume they originate makes them structurally important to how Texas property gets financed for the next cycle.